mcnorman96/pythonBeer/README.md

 - Admin Dashboard
 Manage users, events, and beers with analytics and moderation tools.

-- Progressive Web App (PWA)
-Make the client installable and offline-capable.

 - API Documentation
-Use Swagger/OpenAPI for backend API docs.
+Use Swagger/OpenAPI for backend API docs ✅
+Need to make DOCS for all endpoints

 - End-to-End Tests
 Add Cypress UI testing.